NBOP staff members represent the communities we serve.

 Karym Sanchez (he/him)

 Karym is a Mexican immigrant, was brought to the U.S. at six years old and grew up undocumented.
 Karym was a farmworker and student leader at NBOP beginning in 2010.
 He led the campaign to win restorative school discipline in Santa Rosa City Schools that catalyzed several years in restorative justice work.
 Karym became NBOP’s first youth organizer in 2014 and before long was traveling across the country with the Gamaliel Network as a national trainer.
 Karym implements NBOP’s organizing and training through campaign development, coordination of staff and leaders, and stewardship of the 50-person Leadership Council.

 Beatrice Camacho (she/her)

-Beatrice is a first-generation Mexican-American woman born and raised in Sonoma County to low-income, working-class parents who immigrated to Sonoma County from Northern Mexico.
-As a lifelong renter, growing up on Section 8 Housing, she personally understands the importance of dignified and affordable housing.
-Beatrice studied Business Management at Sonoma State University and is trained in Restorative Justice and Restorative Practices.
-She has been an Organizer with North Bay Organizing Project since 2018 and helped organize the Sonoma County Tenants Union.
-Beatrice is now the first-ever Director of UndocuFund.
-She enjoys spending quality time with her niece and nephew and exploring new beaches and towns in Mexico.
+Beatrice is a first-generation Chicana raised in Sonoma County to low-income, working-class parents who immigrated from Mexico.
+As a lifelong renter, growing up in Section 8 Housing, she knows the importance of dignified and affordable housing.
+Beatrice holds a B.S. in Business Management and is trained in Restorative Justice and Restorative Practices.
+An Organizer with NBOP since 2018, she organized the Sonoma County Tenants Union, dispersed over $5 million in Emergency Rental Assistance in 2021, and co-founded the statewide California UndocuFund Network in 2022.

 Gabriela Orantes (she/her)